yli3/GetData_CourseProject/README.md

 The **activity_labels.txt** file contains a list of activity labels with one each row.
 This provides a lookup table for the activity numbers contained in the activity files.

-There are further **Inertial Signals** directories in each of the `data/train/` and `data/test/` directories, which contain additional measurement data, but these are not of interest to us.
+There are further **Inertial Signals** directories in each of the `data/train/` and `data/test/` directories, which contain raw sensor data and aren't of interest to us.

 ### Trial data measures
 Measurement data for each trial consists of 561 time and frequency domain variables, which are described in `data/features_info.txt`.